Tips for Good Eye Health

 We all know that smoking is bad for our health, but did you know that smoking can damage your eyes?
 Your eye is a complex organ that needs oxygen to survive; smoking reduces the amount of oxygen in your bloodstream, so less oxygen reaches the eye.
 This causes oxidative stress and damages the retina and also causes cell death to retinal pigment epithelium (RPE) cells.
 Smoking is a risk factor for developing age-related macular degeneration and diabetic retinopathy.
 Stopping smoking can stop or reverse damage to the eyes, depending on the severity of the condition.
 Passive or second-hand smoke also causes damage to the eye and should be avoided.
-You can find information about how to quit smoking at www.quit.ie.
+You can find information about how to quit smoking at the HSE Quit Smoking website.

 Some foods can help protect against certain eye conditions; like cataracts and age-related macular degeneration due to the specific nutrients they contain.
 These nutrients are called lutein or zeaxanthin, and are found in many fruits and vegetables including mango, squash, broccoli, green beans, and spinach.

 Ultraviolet (UV) light from the sun’s rays can cause damage to your eyes.
 To reduce risks always wear sunglasses when in the sun.
 Check your shades have a UV factor rating and block 100 per cent of UV rays.
 Your sunglasses should carry the CE mark, which indicates that they meet European safety standards.
 Close-fitting wraparound glasses will block more light and offer better protection.
 Be aware that UV rays can still cause damage when it is cloudy and overcast.